AUTH.md — agentauth/v1 (agentic server authentication manifest)

 Rationale

-(urn:workos:agent-auth:grant-type:claim) at the token endpoint means any
+grant URN (urn:workos:agent-auth:grant-type:claim) at the token endpoint

 identity_assertion over long-lived token: The two-step model (store